okTurtles/group-income/CONTRIBUTING.md

 **We expect contributors to already possess the skills required to complete tasks independently.
 AI should enhance your workflow, not compensate for gaps in knowledge or experience.**

+If AI is used at all, then we strongly encourage you to work with the best performing model(s) available at the time.

 Finally, all PRs submitted that use AI-assistance **must specify the precise model(s) that were used in their PR descriptions.**

 For example: